 Teaching challenges me to spark someone's creativity, the same way mine was ignited so many years ago.
 Photography and writing allow me to wander and analyze my physical and mental spaces.

 I use a camera to record an idea and I use a pen to understand what I’m trying to say, and vice versa.
-It's just how my brain functions, and it’s not something to that should make anyone feel ashamed.
+It's just how my brain functions, and it’s not something that should make anyone feel ashamed.

 It’s not easy navigating uncharted territory, especially when younger and older generations are watching my every step.
 Luckily I have found inspiration through desi artists like Arpita Shah, Ayqa Khan, Baljit Singh, Saalik Khan, Nadeem Haidary, Mustaali Raj, and Priya Kambali.

 It’s also encouraging to see an emergence of desi actors, comedians, writers, and filmmakers.
 They are all helping prove that success isn’t limited to predetermined career paths and are pushing the dialogue of cultural and social expectations.

 Over the years I have become more and more comfortable with the decisions I've made.
 I don't regret pursuing photography and I have become adept at challenging any skepticism that I encounter.

 I simply pursue things that generally interest me.
 I have an old pickup truck and a classic motorcycle.
 I play ultimate frisbee and listen to Japanese lo-fi hip hop.
 I prefer to get lost, rather than follow directions.
 I’m drawn to the unknown.